 These cash-based financial ratios are central to the assessment of financeability and are used for evaluating the strength of cash flows by both regulators and rating agencies where applicable.
-The financial ratios for T&TEC for the first regulatory control period were compared with "best practice" targets for privatized utilities whose shares are traded on the stock markets7.
+The financial ratios for T&TEC for the first regulatory control period were compared with "best practice" targets for privatized utilities whose shares are traded on the stock markets9.
 The RIC noted that complying with all the ratios would not only be challenging (as T&TEC's tariffs were last adjusted about 16 years prior to the establishment of tariffs for the first regulatory period) but may not be totally desirable for a State-owned entity which is funded by customer charges and debt.
 The RIC, therefore, indicated that the trend of such financial indicators, considered as a package, was more important than the absolute figures for any particular indicator in any particular year.
 Consequently, no allowances or upliftment in revenue was made to ensure that T&TEC's financial ratios achieved "best practice" targets.
-In fact, the RIC did not make any explicit financeability adjustments to its building-block method for the first regulatory control period.